This guide is intended to provide instructions on how to interact with and use the VALD External HumanTrak API.

 Description

-Test Data from Step 1 provides metricGroups with contained summaryMeasurements
+Test data provides metricGroups with contained summaryMeasurements and asymmetryMeasurements.

 -